-Some people may have the question like this, “Can we use the data from the Internet?”
-There’s no doubt that the Internet provides so much incredible information today that we could dig out how valuable it could be.
-That’s why web data scraping come up.
-Web data scraping, the process of something like automatic copy-and-pasting, is a growing field which can provide powerful insights to support business analytics and intelligence.
+Some people may have a question like this, “can we use the data from the Internet?”
+There’s no doubt that the Internet provides so much incredible information today.
+We want to dig out how valuable it could be, and that’s why web data scraping comes up.
+Web data scraping, the process of something similar to automatic copy-and-pasting, is a growing field that can provide powerful insights to support business analytics and intelligence.

 In this blog, I will discuss multiple use cases and essential data mining tools for harvesting web data.
 Now, let’s begin.

 Some people may know that big data could help us a lot in many fields (check out Data Mining Explained With 10 Interesting Stories to see the interesting examples), but some may not have any idea of how we can leverage web scraping.
 Here I will give you some real examples.